ahmedhosam283843/Customizable-Portfolio/README.md

-# Customizable Portfolio
+# Portify

-Customizable Portfolio is a responsive, customizable portfolio website template that you can use to showcase your work and projects.
+Portify is a responsive, customizable portfolio website template that you can use to showcase your work and projects.
 The template is built with HTML, CSS, and JavaScript.

 ## Technologies Used
 This project uses the following technologies: